Sande society: Unique masking traditions in Liberia

-Women generally do not wear masks in western Africa, but in this region the most numerous and most important wood masks are produced for use by women for the Sande.
+Women generally do not wear masks in West Africa, but in this region the most numerous and most important wood masks are produced for use by women for the Sande.
 Several types of masks, some in wood but many made of leather, fur, and cloth, are used in conjunction with the counterpart male initiation society, the Poro.
 The masks used in these societies have common iconographic features throughout the region, but each mask is known by an individual person name corresponding to the spiritual force believed to be associated with the local Poro or Sande society chapters.

 Iconography of the Mende/Vai helmet mask

 This type of mask, also often called bundu, is worn at initiation ceremonies celebrating a successful transition into womanhood.

-In Mende society "the term sowo refers to both the supernatural entity which represents the women's secret society, and the masked dancer whose polished black anthropomorphic helmet mask and black raphia-covered body the spirit invests with its presence and power."
+In Mende society, "the term sowo refers to both the supernatural entity which represents the women's secret society, and the masked dancer whose polished black anthropomorphic helmet mask and black raphia-covered body the spirit invests with its presence and power."

 In addition to the mask's appearance at girls' initiation ceremonies, sowo also "appears in public to mark important civic events such as the visits of important dignitaries and the coronations and funerals of important chiefs.
 On these occasions, her presence is a means of impressing on the community the unity and strength of the female corporate body as well as Sande's political significance."